dfgordon/retrocompressor/README.md

 `retrocompressor expand -m td0 -i advanced.td0 -o normal.td0`

 As of this writing there is a small caveat.
 When expanding a TD0, the compressed data is consumed as a bitstream, and since TD0 does not encode the size of the expanded data, it is possible to have an extra byte tacked onto the end of the expanded data.
-This extra byte will usually be eliminated downstream when the TD0 is fully processed record by record.
+Downstream can easily eliminate (or ignore) this extra byte during processing of the TD0 records.

+Unfortunately testing TD0 is problematic since the original software is no longer available, and the format remains closed.
+If you discover any errors please file an issue.